Direct Standardization

 Introduction

-So, we must determine the weights wRm of a weighted empirical distribution, y=yi with probability wi, which rectifies the skewness of the sample ().
+So, we must determine the weights \(w \in {\mathbf R}^m\) of a weighted empirical distribution, \(y = y_i\) with probability \(w_i\), which rectifies the skewness of the sample (Fleiss, Levin, and Paik 2003, 19.5).
 We can pose this problem as

-To illustrate this method, we generate m=1000 data points xi,1Bernoulli(0.5), xi,2Uniform(10,60), and yiN(5xi,1+0.1xi,2,1).
-Then we construct a skewed sample of m=100 points that overrepresent small values of yi, thus biasing its distribution downwards.
-This can be seen in Figure ???, where the sample probability distribution peaks around y=2.0, and its cumulative distribution is shifted left from the population’s curve.
-Using direct standardization, we estimate wi and reweight our sample; the new empirical distribution cleaves much closer to the true distribution shown in red.
+To illustrate this method, we generate \(m = 1000\) data points \(x_{i,1} \sim \mbox{Bernoulli}(0.5)\), \(x_{i,2} \sim \mbox{Uniform}(10,60)\), and \(y_i \sim N(5x_{i,1} + 0.1x_{i,2},1)\).
+Then we construct a skewed sample of \(m = 100\) points that overrepresent small values of \(y_i\), thus biasing its distribution downwards.
+This can be seen in Figure \(\ref{fig:direct-std}\), where the sample probability distribution peaks around \(y = 2.0\), and its cumulative distribution is shifted left from the population’s curve.
+Using direct standardization, we estimate \(w_i\) and reweight our sample; the new empirical distribution cleaves much closer to the true distribution shown in red.

-In the CVXR code below, we import data from the package and solve for w.
+In the CVXR code below, we import data from the package and solve for \(w\).

 ## Import problem data